 Quotation Marks with Fiction, Poetry, and Titles

-You should use a block quotation when the quotation extends more than four typed lines on the page.
+Check your citation style guide for specific guidelines on when you should use block quotations.
+Typically, you should use a block quotation when the quotation extends more than four typed lines (in MLA style) or extends 40 words or longer (in APA style).
 Although they are allowed in any type of writing, you will likely most often use them when quoting from fiction or literature.
 A block quotation is removed from the main body of your text.
 Indent one inch from the main margin (the equivalent of two half-inch paragraph indentations) and begin your quote.
 Maintain double spacing throughout, but you do not need to use quotation marks.

 Gatsby experiences a moment of clarity while standing with Daisy on his dock.
 Fitzgerald writes: